Adoptive T-cell therapy (ACT)

 Adoptive T-cell therapy could be used in those cancer patients who do not seem to have a good immune response to tumour cells prior to treatment, and therefore may not respond to being “unblocked” by checkpoint inhibitors.

-Adoptive T-cell therapy involves the development of a “new drug" for each patient, with T-cells grown for weeks in culture and patients hospitalised to receive therapy.
-The new drug that is created cannot be given to other patients.
+Adoptive T-cell therapy involves the development of a “new treatment” for each patient, with T-cells grown for weeks in culture and patients hospitalised to receive therapy.
+The new treatment that is created cannot be given to other patients.
 As a result, this process is expensive.
 (In contrast, therapies like checkpoint inhibitors can be used broadly, and represent a more cost-effective approach for the patients that respond to them.)

 ACT has been shown to induce regression of established tumours in melanoma, certain types of leukaemia, and prostate cancer.